Lucaskolinger/dreamcapture-v1/README.md

+## www.dreamcapture.de
-# Source code for the Dreamcapture Website
+# Source Code for Version 1 (Deprecated)

-www.dreamcapture.de
+First version of a personal Website for a friend of mine.

 ## Tech-stack

-- Nuxt.js
+- Vue.js + Nuxt.js (V2) with options API
-- Nuxt Content
+- Nuxt Content with dynamic components
-- Netlify
+- Hosted on Netlify
-- Cloudinary
+- Cloudinary for Images

-## Contributing
-To learn more about how to add new pages and use the component library, check out the wiki-tab!
-- Get a preview of the current development state here: [www.dreamcapture-test.netlify.app](https://dreamcapture-test.netlify.app)